Protecting your cards

 Take care with your cards

-- Check your card expiry dates and call us if a new card hasn’t arrived when it should
+Finally, you should check your card’s expiry dates regularly.
+If you bank with us, get in touch if a new card hasn’t arrived when it should.

 - Use a computer, laptop or mobile device that’s protected with up-to-date security software